eddyystop/gulp-mithril-components/README.md

 #### Dev vs Web Designer

-Projects could be more productive if web designers could customize components themselves.
+Projects could be more productive if web designers could frequently customize components themselves.
 React's experience suggests its unlikely web designers would like to modify `m()` calls.
 They would prefer working in HTML.

-## One approach to a solution
+## The solution

 The dev writes the template for a component renderer.
 The web designer (or the dev) writes HTML mixins which, when merged with the template, result in specific capabilities.

+This approach allows the web designer to change the styling and structure if needed.
+The web designer can create new versions of components, often without help from a dev.
+The web designer works in HTML.

 ### Example: dropdown component

 `./controllers/DropdownCtrl.js`
 is the controller for all dropdown components.